1919 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1919 Half Dollar Error List

 Despite careful mint operations during the post-WWI period, occasional mechanical failures produced rare 1919 Walking Liberty error coins.
-These scarce varieties command significant premiums, with values often reaching thousands of dollars depending on error type and severity.
+These scarce varieties command significant premiums — sometimes thousands of dollars above the already-high base value of the coin.

 1. Off-Center Strikes

-Linear marks or missing areas resulting from damaged or deteriorating dies during the striking process.
-Due to the 1919’s low mintage and the mint’s careful attention to die quality during this period, die crack errors are extremely scarce and highly prized by variety specialists.
+Die crack errors are linear raised marks on a coin caused by a damaged or cracking die during production.
+When the crack reaches the rim of the die, material can break off entirely, creating what’s known as a “cud” — a blob of raised metal at the coin’s edge.
+Given the 1919’s low mintage and the Mint’s attention to die quality during this period, die crack errors are extremely scarce and highly prized by variety specialists.

 Where to Sell Your 1919 Half Dollar?